 Making the switch

-I was also used to fire up a vim for each file I needed to view1 or edit, then exit vim, open another file, and so on.
+another file, and so on.
 I also rarely used the (limited?) directory browser in Vim.
-This was a job consisting in multiple terminals, as I didn’t quite enjoy the buffers in Vim.
+This was a job

 I had to quit.